erjand/technical-interviews/StudyNotes/README.md

 - [ ] Loosely implement each of the major data structures in your chosen language.
 - [ ] Identify and explain the Big O time and space complexity for each of the major data structures.
 - [ ] Choose the correct data structure(s) to use for solving a given problem.
+- [ ] Know what the significant methods and properties for each data structure are, and how to use them (e.g. that a `Queue` will have `.push()`, `.peek()`, and `.pop()`.

 ### Major Data Structures

 The following are the most important data structures to be familiar with.
-Of these, particular attention should be given to Maps and Arrays, as many problems are solved with these two structures alone.
+Of these, particular attention should be given to HashTables and Arrays, as many problems are solved with these two structures alone.

-_Note:_ There is some variance in naming convention in this list based on the language you are using.
-I have tried to use the more general term, or include multiple terms where it would be helpful.
-I have also tried to split sections out where helpful, despite some of these structures being built on top of others (ex: `Queue` in Java is an Interface which `LinkedList` implements).

-- Arrays, Lists, and Strings
-- HashTables
-- LinkedLists
-- Queues and Stacks
-- Trees and Graphs

-#### Arrays, Lists, and Strings
+#### Array

+- In most languages, Arrays are a fixed-size, sequential, and zero-indexed collection of elements of the same type.

+#### Resizable Array (List, ArrayList)

+- Similar to an Array, but resizable.
+- In many languages, will have built-in support for things such as searching, sorting, adding, removing, etc.

+#### String

+- In many languages, Strings are a thin wrapper around `char[]` and behave as if they were a primitive.

-#### HashTables
+#### HashTable

+WIP

 #### LinkedLists

+WIP

 #### Queues and Stacks

+WIP

 #### Trees and Graphs

+WIP

 ## Algorithms